-The KAT3 option is an internally-mounted 100-watt automatic antenna tuner.
-Complete details for using the KAT3 are included in the K3 Owner's manual.
-This manual covers the installation of the KAT3 option in your K3 transceiver.
+The KAT3A option is an internally-mounted 100-watt automatic antenna tuner.
+This manual covers the installation of the KAT3A option in your K3s or K3 transceiver.
+Complete details for using the KAT3A are included in the K3s or K3 Owner's manual.

-Only a few basic hand tools are needed (see page 5) to perform the installation.
+Only a few basic hand tools are needed (see page 6) to perform the installation.
 No soldering or wiring is required.